Cray-HPE/docs-csm/operations/node_management/Dump_a_Non-Compute_Node.md

 # Dump a Non-Compute Node

-Trigger an NCN memory dump and send the dump for analysis.
+Trigger a non-compute node \(NCN\) memory dump and send the dump for analysis.
 This procedure is helpful for debugging NCN crashes.

-### Prerequisites
+## Prerequisites

-A non-compute node \(NCN\) has crashed or an admin has triggered a node crash.
+An NCN has crashed or an administrator has triggered a node crash.

-### Procedure
+## Procedure

-1. Force a dump on an NCN.
+1. (`ncn#`) Force a dump on an NCN.

     ```bash
     echo c > /proc/sysrq-trigger
     ```

-2. Wait for the node to reboot.
+1. Wait for the node to reboot.

-    The NCN dump is stored in /var/crash is on local disk after the node is rebooted.
+    The NCN dump is stored in `/var/crash` on the local disk after the node is rebooted.

-3. Collect the dump data using the System Diagnostic Utility (SDU).
+1. (`ncn#`) Collect the dump data using the System Diagnostic Utility (SDU).

     Refer to the "Run a Triage Collection with SDU" procedure in the SDU product stream documentation for more information about collecting dump data.

     The `--start_time` command option can be customized.
-For example, "-1 day", "-2 hours", or a date/time string can be used.
+For example, `-1 day`, `-2 hours`, or a date/time string can be used.
     For more information on the SDU command options, use the `sdu --help` command.

     ```bash
-    sdu --scenario triage --start_time DATE_OR_TIME_STRING --end_time DATE_OR_TIME_STRING \
-    --plugin ncn.gather.nodes --plugin ncn.gather.kernel.dumps
+    sdu --scenario triage --start_time DATE_OR_TIME_STRING --end_time DATE_OR_TIME_STRING --plugin ncn.gather.nodes --plugin ncn.gather.kernel.dumps
     ```

-    Refer to the [https://documentation.suse.com/](https://documentation.suse.com/) for more information on memory dumps or crash dumps.
+    Refer to the [SUSE documentation](https://documentation.suse.com/) for more information on memory dumps or crash dumps.